USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   `IOAPI_ISPH: [default: 20]`
     I/O API setting for spheroid type.
 See I/O API documentation for [setsphere](https://www.cmascenter.org/ioapi/documentation/3.1/html/SETSPHERE.html) for more information.

--   `IOAPI_OFFSET_64: [default: NO]`
-    I/O API setting for large time step records.
-If your output time step is going to produce data that are >2GB per time step, then this needs to be set to YES.

 -   `LAYER_FILE:[default: `none]
     Name and location of a MET_CRO_3D file for specifying the vertical layer structure for the current application of the model